garysmith1933/MealFinder/README.md

 ## Lessons Learned:
 • You can use one react component to display different types of data if they share a similar format instead of making multiple files to display only one set of data.

+## Optimizations:
+  A list of things I plan on doing in the near future
+  • Implementing Typescript on client side.